laravel-workflow/laravel-workflow.github.io/docs/configuration/publishing-config.md

 ## Changing Base Model

-By default, the workflow models extend `Illuminate\Database\Eloquent\Model` but some packages like https://github.com/jenssegers/laravel-mongodb require you to extend their model, such as in this example, `Jenssegers\Mongodb\Eloquent\Model`.
+By default, the workflow models extend `Illuminate\Database\Eloquent\Model` but some packages like https://github.com/mongodb/laravel-mongodb require you to extend their model, such as in this example, `MongoDB\Laravel\Eloquent\Model`.

 This can be changed by updating the `base_model` setting.